wenosaurus/google-shopping-jsonfile/readme.md

   * https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String

 ## Extra:

-Write the program so that it will take a command line argument that gets back out the value that you recorded in `results.json`
+Modify your program so that it will take 2 arguments on the command line, and output associated value from the saved `results.json`.

-For the instruction #2 above: `Save the title of all items with a backorder availability in inventories.` you might have stored that result under a key called: `titleBackorderInventories`
+For example, for deliverable #2 above -- "Save the title of all items with a backorder availability in inventories." -- you might have stored that result under a key called: `titleBackorderInventories`.

-If you ran `node google-shopping.js getkey titleBackorderInventories` that should get the result of that instruction.
+So now, if you ran `node google-shopping.js getkey titleBackorderInventories`, you should see the result being output to Terminal.

 ## Extra:
 Take the google shopping functions exercise: [https://github.com/wdi-sg/google-shopping-functions](https://github.com/wdi-sg/google-shopping-functions) and store the info recorded there into a results.json file.